 3. Capital One® Quicksilver® Cash Rewards Credit Card – Best Flat-Rate Cash Back Card

 When it comes to no fees, hassle-free and high rewards, the Capital One® Quicksilver® Cash Rewards Credit Card is the top pick.
-The cash back is offered at 1.5% flat, which applies to all purchases, thus saving you the trouble on sticking out on bonus categories, caps, points and etc.
+The cash back is offered at 1.5% flat, which applies to all purchases, thus saving you the trouble of bonus categories, caps, points and etc.

-- When you spend $500 during the first 3 months, it awards you a generous signup bonus of $100 bonus.
+- When you spend $500 during the first 3 months, it awards you a generous signup bonus of $100.

 - No annual fee.

-The no foreign transactions fee feature represents huge saving, especially if you make regular purchases overseas.
+The no foreign transactions fee feature represents huge savings, especially if you make regular purchases overseas.